The Story

 SERVICES

-• Entrance & Lobby Maki no Oto is an enthusiastic contributor to the surrounding old neighborhood.
+Entrance & Lobby Maki no Oto is an enthusiastic contributor to the surrounding old neighborhood.
 The entrance is small and nondescript, and the facade fits seamlessly into the traditional streetscape of central Kanazawa’s Higashi Chaya district.
+Inside, the lobby is elegant, modern and inviting.

-• Dining The restaurant, Wakon, is closely intertwined with Maki no Oto and its concept of mixing traditional Japan and modern luxury.
-The cuisine is kaiseki ryori (traditional Japanese haute cuisine) served Kappo-style – that is, at the counter with the chef working in front of the diners and responding to their requests.
+Dining The Japanese restaurant attached to the first floor of the main building, Higashiyama Wakon, is closely intertwined with Maki no Oto and its concept of mixing traditional Japan and modern luxury.
+The cuisine is kaiseki ryori (traditional Japanese haute cuisine) served Kappo-style – that is, at the counter with the chef working in front of the diners.
 All 10 seats at the counter have a clear view of the chef doing frying fish, cutting sashimi, grilling various things – a fascinating display.
+The restaurant’s windows look out onto the ryokan’s garden, which can clearly be seen from the two seats at the table.
+Rather than being designed as a conventional Japanese garden, the garden expresses the concept of satoyama, the traditional landscape and lifestyle that has existed in Japan’s countryside since time immemorial.
+The ryokan also boasts an extensive wine collection and the local sake, for which Ishikawa and Toyama prefectures are famous.
+They can suggest pairings, including wine and local sake.

 Map &